Skip to main content

 Installation methods

-• For other platforms, using alternative installation methods (for example, with docker-compose) is not covered in this guide.
+• For other platforms, using alternative installation methods (for example, with docker-compose) is not covered by our guides.

 Camunda Platform Configuration